Our ambassadors are the driving force of the movement

 Cristóbal was raised in the south of Chile, in a beautiful province surrounded by active volcanoes and ancient forests.
 His passion for photography and filmmaking has taken him to places like the Andes in South America, the Dolomites in the Italian Alps, East Africa and the mountains of British Columbia.
 He is the founder of the production company ‘Pachamama’ which focuses on creating documentaries and films that have a positive impact.
 He truly believes in the power of images to inspire change and excited to help indigenous people defend their land through filmmaking and photography.

 Our work is only possible with the support of our ambassadors.
-They are the faces of the movement and facilitate storytelling workshops to indigenous communities in the local spoken language.
-The workshops are empowering communities to tell firsthand stories and use this content as a proof of evidence to reclaim their forest territories through judicial procedures.
+They are the faces of the movement and facilitate the geostorytelling workshops to indigenous communities in the local spoken language.
+The workshops are empowering communities to tell firsthand stories through films and geospatial data and use this content as a proof of evidence to reclaim their forest territories through judicial procedures.

 Meet The Ambassadors